-Step 2: Cut the circles out of particle board.
+Cut the circles out of particle board.
 We had some left over Wainscoting in our garage so we used that instead.
 My husband just took the lid and traced a circle around the Wainscoting and used his jigsaw to cut them.
-I read on Hangin’ Out in Third Grade’s Blog that she got her circles precut from Hobby Lobby, but I couldn’t find any there.
+I read on Hangin’ Out in Third Grade’s blog that she got her circles precut from Hobby Lobby, but I couldn’t find any there.

-Step 3: Now it is time to add the foam.
+Now it is time to add the foam to make your paint bucket seats.
 The foam I bought was really thick so I split it in half.
 Then I placed the circles on the foam and traced them.
 One of the boards hung over but I just used them scraps to piece it together.

-I had a great time making these buckets.
+I had a great time making these paint bucket seats.
 As you can tell my husband helped out a lot.
 We finished steps 3-6 in about 2 hours.

 I can’t wait to use these in my classroom this year!
 Make sure to go by 4th Grade Frolics and check out her great blog.